Katalyst99/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You are not allowed to import any module
 You are not allowed to use str.upper() and str.isupper()

+9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important:
+Write a function that prints the last digit of a number.

+Prototype: def print_last_digit(number):
+Returns the value of the last digit
+You are not allowed to import any module
+You don’t need to understand __import__

 10. a + b:
 Write a function that adds two integers and returns the result.